tzhsu211/CVS/README.md

 ## Project Overview
 This project predicts product ratings based on reviews from the CVS board on PTT, a popular Taiwanese bulletin board.
 It leverages fine-tuning on pre-trained models, including 'ckiplab/albert-tiny-chinese-ws', 'ckiplab/albert-base-chinese-ws', 'ckiplab/bert-base-chinese-ws', and 'google/bert-base-chinese'.
 Specifically, the task is to predict a product’s rating from the user's review text.

-* **Data Collection:** We collect product reviews from the PTT CVS board, which includes product names, links, stores, ratings, and user reviews.
+* **Data Collection:** I collect product reviews from the PTT CVS board, which includes product names, links, stores, ratings, and user reviews.
 * **Model Training:** The reviews are used to fine-tune four pre-trained models: ALBERT (tiny and base) and BERT (base).
 These models are fine-tuned for regression tasks, where the goal is to predict the product's rating from review text.
 * **Evaluation:** Models are evaluated based on Mean Squared Error (MSE) and R-squared (R2).
-Training progress is visualized using TensorBoard.

 ## Dataset
 This dataset is collected from the [商品] posts on the PTT CVS board using web scraping.
 It contains user reviews of convenience store products along with corresponding ratings.
-Each entry includes the product name, price, store name, product specifications, caloric content, rating, and the user's review.
+Each entry includes the product name, price, store name, rating, and the user's review.
 This dataset is intended for predicting ratings based on the review content.

 * **Product name/price 商品名稱/價格**: The name of the product and its price.
 * **Link 頁面連結**: The link to the product review page.